Table of Contents

 - Contains vitamin C prevents chronic diseases by being an important factor in helping prevention of these conditions.

-- Improve joint and prevent joint pain a has vitamin C by creating collagen in our bodies.
+- Improve joint and prevent joint pain as it has vitamin C by creating collagen in our bodies.

-- Helps in weight loss, especially the mango skin.
+- Helps in weight loss, especially when eaten along with the mango skin.

 - Strengthens bones as contains vitamin K which is essential for strong and healthy bones.